What You’ll Learn 🎯

 Orbit analysis setup - RPM setup

-Under the RPM setup section, Lower and Upper RPM limits are defined as well as Delta RPM width and the direction of the test.
+In the RPM setup section, the lower and upper RPM limits are defined, along with the Delta RPM width and the test direction.

-To configure the analysis according to the test conditions of the particular rotating machinery during the measurement and to get all of the needed data RPM setup section includes the necessary settings that apply to the direction, speed range of operation as well as the density of calculation of values during the test run.
+To configure the analysis according to the test conditions of the specific rotating machinery during measurement—and to capture all necessary data—the RPM setup section includes essential settings related to test direction, operating speed range, and the density of value calculations during the test run.

 Direction

-Orbit analysis supports the measurement of different machine operation scenarios: whether only the runup, coastdown, or both need to be measured, the analysis is easily configured accordingly via a dedicated dropdown.
+Orbit Analysis supports the measurement of various machine operating scenarios.
+Whether you need to measure only runup, coastdown, or both, the analysis can be easily configured via a dedicated dropdown menu.

-As turbomachinery often runs for long periods in steady state conditions between the runup and coastdown, selecting Both in the dropdown will automatically create a third operating condition as well: Steady-state.
-Each Direction creates a dedicated set of channels for the display of measured data so they can be displayed on separate widgets or all together on the same one for comparison.
+Since turbomachinery often operates for extended periods in steady-state conditions between runup and coastdown, selecting Both in the dropdown will automatically add a third operating condition: Steady-State.
+Each direction generates a dedicated set of channels for displaying measured data, which can be shown either on separate widgets or combined into a single widget for comparison.

 Delta RPM

-Delta RPM defines the change of speed at which data is updated during the measurement for the speed channel and all Orbit Analysis output channels containing speed information: Filtered orbit(e.g. Orbit H1), Shaft centerline, Polar plot, Order Waterfall vs. RPM and FFT waterfall vs. RPM
+Delta RPM defines the speed change interval at which data is updated during measurement for the speed channel and all Orbit Analysis output channels that include speed-related information.
+These include: Filtered Orbit (e.g., Orbit H1), Shaft Centerline, Polar Plot, Order Waterfall vs. RPM, and FFT Waterfall vs. RPM.

 Lower and upper RPM limits

-Upper and Lower RPM limits define the range for calculation and are used to correctly set up the resampling algorithm, depending on the max order extracted.
-They should be set by the expected speed range of the machine being measured:
+Upper and lower RPM limits define the calculation range and are used to correctly configure the resampling algorithm, depending on the maximum order to be extracted.
+These limits should be set according to the expected speed range of the machine being measured:

 Direction control

-This makes it possible to control the Direction under Measure for multiple Orbit Analysis modules at the same time.
-In setups with multiple added Orbit Analysis modules and at the same time using the Direction Both, you can select to link the Direction control together instead of having to change the Direction for each module individually.
+This makes it possible to control the Direction setting under Measure for multiple Orbit Analysis modules simultaneously.
+In setups where multiple Orbit Analysis modules are added and the Direction is set to Both, you can choose to link the direction control across modules, instead of changing the direction for each one individually.

-The Mode parameter can be set to Master or Client.
-For Clients, you must select which Master it should be linked to.
+The Mode parameter can be set to either Master or Client.
+For Client modules, you must select the Master module to which they should be linked.

-For example, if module OA1 is Master and module OA2 is a client to OA1, then this two modules are linked and Direction changes under Measure for one of them will also apply the same change to the other one:
+For example, if module OA1 is the Master and module OA2 is a Client linked to OA1, then these two modules are connected.
+Any direction change made under Measure in one module will automatically apply to the other as well.

 Orbit analysis setup - calculation setup